unixsurfer/haproxystats/README.rst

 haproxystats-process uses a queue to store metrics which failed to be sent due to a connection error/timeout.
 This is a First In First Out queueing system.
-When queue reaches the limit then oldest items are removed to free space.
+When the queue reaches the limit, the oldest items are removed to free space.

 local-store section
 ###################